 - Auction value: The price the item would cost if neither the seller nor buyer were in a position of forced sale.
 This is also known as the “open market price.”

 Knowing the value of your collectibles is just as important whether you have plans to sell, or you want to be certain it is properly insured.

 Determine the Best Collectible Insurance for You

 Though you likely realize that protecting your antiques and collectibles with insurance is important, you may still feel overwhelmed by the process of finding the right coverage.

-Furthermore, it's a good idea to check the insurers rating through an agency.
+Furthermore, it's a good idea to check the insurance company's financial strength rating through an agency.
 Best to make sure you're working with a reputable company.
-Insurance is a great tool that can protect your belongings, just make sure you're getting the best coverage for your needs and budget.
+Insurance is a great tool that can protect your belongings, but just make sure you're getting the best coverage for your needs and budget.

 Use our independent agent matching system to find the best insurance plan in your area.
 You tell us what you’re looking for, and our technology will recommend the best agents for your needs.
 Any information you give us will only be sent to the agents you pick.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.